Beach Town in a Forest

 But, not all we do is so visible.
 This article provides information about efforts underway behind the scenes.

-The committee’s activities are grouped into five main categories—You might be interested in helping with one or more of the following:
+Maybe you could be interested in helping with one or more of the following:

-Archive Management.
-This is the basic building block of much of our activity—gathering material pertinent to the history of the town and what came before the town.
+Archive Management: This is the basic building block of much of our activity—gathering material pertinent to the history of the town and what came before the town.
 When individuals, groups or businesses make donations, the material is assigned a unique accession number, entered into our database, filed and stored in an appropriate location with attention given to any special preservation the material may require.
 The focus of this task is to preserve the material and to make it accessible to the public.
 Of course, a formal letter of acknowledgement and thanks is provided to each donor.
 The Pine Knoll Shore History Archive is located in Town Hall at 100 Municipal Circle Drive.

-Oral History.
-The history of our town is documented in the written word and in vintage pictures; however, it can also be captured in the words of those who lived it.
+Oral History: The history of our town is documented in the written word and in vintage pictures; however, it can also be captured in the words of those who lived it.
 There are many individuals still here who witnessed the earliest developments of PKS, some who knew and worked with the Roosevelts and a few who knew Alice Hoffman and visited her home.
 They are resources that, as time goes by, are quickly fading, and we are working to record their memories and make them available for the future.

-Historic Research.
-The process includes the use of personal knowledge and experience, searching material in our archives, and reliance on many resources in our nearby communities.
+Historic Research: The process includes the use of personal knowledge and experience, searching material in our archives, and reliance on many resources in our nearby communities.
 We also search the Internet to get new insights, discover links, develop conclusions, answer questions and solve mysteries!
 The Internet provides material in a few hours that in the past would have taken days, months or years of dedicated work to uncover.
 Exploring a research subject today is nothing like it was when you were in college!
 You’ll be surprised where a search leads and the links that you’ll uncover.

 The newest tool for communicating the history stories is our website pineknollhistory.blogspot.com.
 Check it out.

-Website Management.
-Developing and maintaining the website are ongoing tasks.
+Website Management: Developing and maintaining the website are ongoing tasks.
 Keeping the site fresh and up-to-date is vital.
 In response to changing technology and trying to make the site more accommodating, structural and format changes are made from time to time.
 The underlying structure for the site is a development tool called Blogger, a relatively easy-to-use and robust product.

-In Conclusion
+In Conclusion: